wangcongcong123/wangcongcong123.github.io/_posts/2020-03-14-How-to-listen-to-arXiv-based-on-keywords-and-post-identified-updates-to-Twitter?.md

 Below are the major motivations for me writing this tool.

 - I recently rent a VPS from [Vultr](https://www.vultr.com/).
 I want to try something interesting on it.
 Hence, Feeder-bot become one of many.
 - I am studying some open source projects these days such as [Transformers](https://github.com/huggingface/transformers), [AllenNLP](https://github.com/allenai/allennlp), [Flair](https://github.com/flairNLP/flair), etc. These are popular open source repositories in NLP.
 In addition, I spent some time learning Docker that is used to employ a project easily.
 Moviated, I want try something to practice the open source skills I learnt from there.
-Hence, I chose Feeder-bot.
+Hence, I decided to write Feeder-bot.
 - I usually look around on Twitter for knowing paper updates in relation to my research field, namely, NLP stuff.
 I does not use arXiv derivatives such as [arXiv-sanity](https://www.arxiv-sanity.com/) (that is actually a pretty nice work by [Andrej Karpathy](https://twitter.com/karpathy)) for this purpose due to the network effect and mobile friendliness of Twitter.
 Considering this, it would be great if I can post paper updates from arXiv on Twitter without going to arXiv.
 In this sense, Twitter acts as a repository of storing relevant papers like arXiv-sanity without the bother of switching between platforms.
 Hence, I proposed Feeder-bot that is a bot saving me from posting it manually.
 - The aformentioned basically says I got some needs from the context where I am in.
 The needs first prompted me to search online checking if there is any relevant work that have done and well suits my needs.
 It turned out to be no ones there.
 Hence, it subsequently prompted me to build it from scratch.